spencermoon/soccer/README.md

 ## Motivation

 I wanted to create an application that helps answer one of the most fundamental questions for sports fans: who will win?
-As an avid football fan, I have built an app for fans to interact with and obtain match predictions for the English Premier League.
-The app allows users to select teams for the home and away sides and produces win probabilities based on the user inputs.
+As an avid football fan, I wanted to build an app for fans to interact with and obtain match predictions for the English Premier League.
+This app allows users to select teams for the home and away sides and produces win probabilities based on the user inputs.

 ## Directory Organization